prkumar/uplink/docs/source/index.rst

 - **Quickly Define Structured API Clients**

+  - Use decorators and type hints to describe each HTTP request
   - JSON, URL-encoded, and multipart request body and file upload
-  - Use decorators and function annotations to describe each HTTP request
   - URL parameter replacement, request headers, and query parameter support

 - **Bring Your Own HTTP Library**

-  - Non-blocking I/O support with Aiohttp and Twisted
+  - `Non-blocking I/O support`_ for Aiohttp and Twisted
-  - Supply your own session instances (e.g., :class:`requests.Session`) for greater control
+  - `Supply your own session`_ (e.g., :class:`requests.Session`) for greater control

 - **Easy and Transparent Deserialization/Serialization**

-  - Define `custom converters`_ for your own classes
+  - Define `custom converters`_ for your own objects
   - Support for |marshmallow|_ schemas and `handling collections`_ (e.g., list of Users)

 - **Extendable**